 The Asbury Crossing: Responding to Call celebration will begin with a banquet and keynote address by John Wigger, noted historian and author of American Saint: Francis Asbury and the Methodists.
 An ensemble of the Philadelphia UM Mass Choir will perform music.
 And historical actor Peyton Dixon, who performs in St. George’s popular Time Traveler programs, will offer a dramatic portrayal of Francis Asbury.
 Nearly a hundred guests are expected to attend

 Bishop John Schol, episcopal leader of the Greater New Jersey and Eastern PA conferences, will preach during Sunday’s worship celebration.
-Bishop Cynthia Fiero Harvey, President of the UMC Council of Bishops, will help celebrate Holy Communion using the historic Wesley Chalice.
+Bishop Thomas Bickerton of New York will help celebrate Holy Communion using the historic Wesley Chalice.
+He replaces Bishop Cynthia Fiero Harvey, President of the UMC Council of Bishops, who is unable to attend.